kalpavriksha-edu/kalpavriksha-academy/README.md

  ### Dependencies
  - Express (Used for create server)
  - Sequelize (Used for ORM)
+ - Winston (Used as logging library)

 ## Getting started

  **Install MySQL**

+  Download and install from [https://dev.mysql.com/downloads/](https://dev.mysql.com/downloads/)

   **Create a Database:**

   Connect to the MySQL Server using your preferred MySQL client (e.g., MySQL Workbench) and create a new database.
 ```sql
   CREATE DATABASE kalpavriksha;